m-labs/artiq/doc/manual/using_data_interfaces.rst

             delay(.2*us)

 Run this edited experiment.
 Fetch the analyzer data.
 Open the 'Add channels' pop-up again; ``test_trace`` should appear as an option now that the experiment has been run.
 Observe that every ``i`` is printed as a single-point event in a new waveform timeline.
+In GTKWave or similar waveform viewers, you may change the data display format to ASCII to see the log messages more clearly.

 Shortcuts
 ---------